tobiasmcnulty/amzscraper/README.rst

     pip install git+https://github.com/tobiasmcnulty/amzscraper.git
     amscraper -u <email> -p <pass> 2021

-If it does need to download a page from Amazon, a random sleep is inserted to throttle connections to the server.
+A random sleep is inserted to throttle connections to the server.

-Orders will be downloaded to the ``orders/`` directory in your current directory by default
+Orders will be downloaded to the ``orders/`` directory in your current directory by default.

 For further options, see::